Watch: Thieves smash up Hamilton superette in early morning ram raid

 Builders were seen there this morning attending to the damaged frontage.

-Police also believe that the car used to ram raid the superette was used to ram raid a service station on Cambridge Rd just 15 minutes earlier.
+Police also believe that the car used to ram raid the superette was used to ram raid Mobil service station on Cambridge Rd just 15 minutes earlier.

-From these premises, they were able to steal a number of items before fleeing.
+From the station, they were able to steal a number of items before fleeing.

 A police spokesperson said they have seized the vehicle and it will be forensically examined.

-These burglaries come as Bottle-O on Borman Rd, TechStore on Horsham Downs Rd and a retailers on Grey St in Hamilton East were also targeted this morning.
+These burglaries come as Bottle-O on Borman Rd, TechStore on Horsham Downs Rd and Total Vision Optomertrists on Grey St in Hamilton East were also targeted this morning.

 The five burglaries took place within just three hours.